Package 'prismatic'

 Details

-The allowed values for 'components' are
+The allowed values for components are:

 Value

-data.frame of components
+A data.frame of components.

 See Also

-Other Extraction: clr_extract_chroma(), clr_extract_hue(), clr_extract_red()
+Other Extraction: clr_extract_chroma(), clr_extract_hue(), extract_rgba()

 Examples